Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Related Work

 Work by \citet{vrancxTransferLearningMultiagent2011} considers transfer from simple tasks to complex target tasks in multi-agent systems.
 They train a classifier to distinguish between cases in which agents can learn individually, and cases in which they must learn to coordinate as part of a team.
 Though similar to our \ac{DoE} classifier, one key difference is that our \ac{DoE} classifier attempts to classify states in which further learning is not required, rather than states in which agents continue to learn without paying attention to other agents.

-\citet{wangFewMoreLargescale2020} also accelerate learning of complex multi-agent tasks using a curriculum.
-However, it focuses on cases in which the number of agents is progressively increased throughout the curriculum.
-By contrast, in our work we consider cases in which we decompose the task based not upon the number of agents, but the different skills required by agents in the target task.
-Similarly, recent work by \citet{tangTransferableMultiagentReinforcement2022} considers scenarios in which agents join an unfamiliar team, and have to rapidly learn to adapt to coordinate with the new team to complete a known task.
-In contrast with our work, \citet{tangTransferableMultiagentReinforcement2022} vary only the number of agents between source and target tasks, while the underlying dynamics remain the same. \citet{taylorParallelTransferLearning2019} consider \emph{parallel transfer learning}, which transfers experiences collected in parallel by separate agents into a target agent, similarly to federated reinforcement learning \citep{qiFederatedReinforcementLearning2021}.
+\citet{wangFewMoreLargescale2020} also accelerates learning of complex multi-agent tasks using a curriculum.
+However, that work focusses on cases in which the number of agents is progressively increased throughout the curriculum.
+By contrast, our work considers cases in which the task is decomposed based not upon the number of agents, but upon the different skills required by agents in the target task.
+Similarly, \citet{tangTransferableMultiagentReinforcement2022} consider scenarios in which agents join an unfamiliar team, and have to rapidly learn to adapt to coordinate with the new team to complete a known task.
+In contrast with our work, \citet{tangTransferableMultiagentReinforcement2022} vary only the number of agents between source and target tasks, while the underlying dynamics remain the same.

+\citet{taylorParallelTransferLearning2019} consider \emph{parallel transfer learning}, which transfers experiences collected in parallel by separate agents into a target agent, similarly to federated reinforcement learning \citep{qiFederatedReinforcementLearning2021}.
 In contrast, our work does not directly transfer skills into individual agents, but instead attempts to accelerate the progress of the \emph{team's} performance.
+Another transfer learning work by \citet{yangEfficientTransferLearning2021} provides a framework for transferring skills between agents within a task.
+In our work, one agent's knowledge and skill might not be useful to another agent --- we instead focus on how each agent should use its own knowledge and skills in the new task.

-Several single-agent \acs{RL} methods use a multi-agent approach to curriculum learning \citep{narvekarCurriculumLearningReinforcement2020,dennisEmergentComplexityZeroshot2020,parker-holderEvolvingCurriculaRegretBased2022}.
-However, these methods focus on the curriculum design problem (i.e., generating the series of tasks that form the curriculum) by treating it as a two-player game.
+Several single-agent \acs{RL} methods use a multi-agent approach to curriculum learning \citep{narvekarCurriculumLearningReinforcement2020,dennisEmergentComplexityZeroshot2020,parker-holderEvolvingCurriculaRegretBased2022}. \citet{wangSkilledPopulationCurriculum2023} consider similar approaches in a \ac{MARL} setting.
+However, these methods focus on the \emph{curriculum design} problem (i.e., generating the series of tasks that form the curriculum) by treating it as a two-player game.
 We instead focus on the problem of accelerating learning at each stage in the curriculum, when the target task and decomposed sub-tasks are given as input by an expert.
+Our work can therefore be thought of as a \emph{consumer} of sub-task decompositions.
+Future work could consider uniting \ac{MEDoE} with methods that generate a sub-task decomposition.
+To our knowledge, there are few works which consider the challenge of automatic sub-task decomposition.
+Approaches using large language models \cite{liSemanticallyAlignedTask2023} may be promising for learning to decompose tasks, using knowledge embedded in human text data.